berber1016/trackswap/README_EN.md

-# TrackSwap - 多格式轨迹处理库
+# TrackSwap - Multi-Format Track Processing Library

-一个强大的多格式轨迹文件处理库，支持 GPX、FIT、TCX 文件的解析、编码和格式转换。
+A powerful multi-format track file processing library that supports parsing, encoding, and format conversion for GPX, FIT, and TCX files.

 ---